sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 - Upon the completion of each repetition of an experiment (typically 30 - 60 s duration), logs of the mouse movement and important experiment parameters will be saved in "MouseVR Godot Project V2.1/logs/" in csv format (one row per frame, one column per data type)

-- Click the `esc` button to exit an experiment early.
-Logs of completed experiment repetitions will have been saved, but the in-progress/unfinished repetition will not be saved by default
+- Click the `esc` button to exit an experiment early; the in-progress/unfinished repetition be saved in the final log file

 ### Stopping the display driver